rome/tools/crates/rome_analyze/CONTRIBUTING.md

 ```

 In this specific case, we don't want the configuration to replace all the standard React hooks configuration,
-so to have more control on the options deserialization, we can implement the trait `DeserializableRuleOptions`.
+so to have more control on the deserialization of options, we can implement the trait `DeserializableRuleOptions`.

-In the example below we also deserialize to a struct with a more user friendly schema.
+In the example below we also deserialize to a struct with a more user-friendly schema.

 This code run only once when the analyzer is first called.